Josh Lowe Player Props: Rays vs. Astros

-The Tampa Bay Rays and Josh Lowe (.333 slugging percentage over his past 10 games, including one homer), take on starter Hunter Brown and the Houston Astros at Minute Maid Park, Saturday at 7:15 PM ET.
+The Tampa Bay Rays and Josh Lowe (.333 slugging percentage over his past 10 games, including one homer), battle starter Brandon Bielak and the Houston Astros at Minute Maid Park, Sunday at 2:10 PM ET.

-He had a hitless performance in his previous game (0-for-4) against the Astros.
+He had a hitless showing in his previous game (0-for-4) against the Astros.

 Josh Lowe Game Info & Props vs. the Astros